Jasper: Banded iron formations

-Jasper is the main component in the silica-rich parts of banded iron formations (BIFs) which indicate low, but present, amounts of dissolved oxygen in the water such as during the Great Oxidation Event or snowball earths.
-The red bands, typically more competent than the hematite layers surrounding it, are made of microcrystalline red chert, also called jasper.
+Jasper is the main component in the silica-rich parts of banded iron formations (BIFs) which indicate low, but present, amounts of dissolved oxygen in the water such as during the Great Oxidation Event or Snowball Earth.
+The red bands are microcrystalline red chert, also called jasper.

 Picture jaspers

 Picture jaspers exhibit combinations of patterns resulting in what appear to be scenes or images, when seen on a cut section.
 Such patterns include banding from flow or depositional patterns (from water or wind), as well as dendritic or color variations.
 Diffusion from a center produces a distinctive orbicular appearance, i.e., leopard skin jasper or linear banding from a fracture as seen in liesegang jasper.
 Healed, fragmented rock produces brecciated (broken) jasper.

 While these "picture jaspers" can be found all over the world, specific colors or patterns are unique to the geographic region from which they originate.
 One source of the stone is Indonesia, especially in Purbalingga district.
 From the US, Oregon's Biggs jasper and Idaho's Bruneau jasper from the Bruneau River canyon are particularly fine examples.
 Other examples can be seen at Ynys Llanddwyn in Wales.
-A remarkable, pale, blue-green jasper, with patterns somewhat resembling those of malachite, occurs in a deposit at Ettutkan Mountain, Staryi Sibay, Bashkortostan, Russia.
+A blue-green jasper occurs in a deposit at Ettutkan Mountain, Staryi Sibay, Bashkortostan, Russia.
 (The town of Sibay, in the far south of the Ural Mountains, near the border with Kazakhstan, is noted for its colossal, open-cast copper mine.)